allu940/task2/README.md

 - ✅ Focus marketing efforts on the **Technology** segment, especially in the **West** region.
 - ✅ Minimize excessive discounts, particularly on **low-margin categories**.
 - ✅ Promote **high-profit products** identified in the top 10 list to drive revenue.

----
-📫 Email: [your-email@example.com]
-📍 Location: Kerala, India

----

-> *This project was completed as part of a Tableau data storytelling and visualization practice using the Superstore dataset.*